 Objective: To investigate whether different materials block light or allow light to pass through.

 Have children work in small groups.
-Give each group a flashlight, a variety of materials to test, and a data sheet.
+Give each group a flashlight, a variety of materials to test, a large cardboard box for a shaded place to test materials, and a data sheet.
 Have them test each material first with their eyes and then holding it in front of a flashlight to see if none, some, or all the light comes through.
 Have them keep track of their results on the Data Sheet.
 Encourage children to try other materials found in the classroom as well.
 Afterward, compare the results from the whole class.
 Be careful not to look directly at the flashlight, especially if it is an LED bulb.
 Which materials block the light?
 (Wood, metal, aluminum foil, some plastics.)
 Which let some light pass through?
 (Some colored plastics, paper, leaves.)
 Which materials let all the light through?
 (Clear plastic, glass, water.)
 What are some examples of each from the natural world?
 (Tree canopy, clouds, water in ponds, air, etc.)

-Materials: for each group: a flashlight, block of wood, white and black paper, clear plastic, colored plastic, metal jar lid or piece of foil, a leaf, Data Sheet, pencil.
+Materials: for each group: a flashlight, block of wood, white and black paper, clear plastic, colored plastic, metal jar lid or piece of foil, a leaf, Just Passing Through Data Sheet, pencil, large cardboard box.

 Objective: To investigate how shadows change with the angle and direction of the light beam.

 Have children work in small groups.
-Give each team a Shadow Direction page, some plastic figures, and a short wooden dowel.
-Have the children place one of the figures on the paper and shine the flashlight at it.
+Give each team a Shadow Direction page, some plastic figures, a large cardboard box, and a short wooden dowel.
+Have the children place the box on its side and place a Shadow Direction page inside the box.
+Then place one of the figures on the paper and shine the flashlight at it.
 What do they see on the paper?
 (A shadow.)
 What shape is the shadow?
 (Similar to the shape of the object.)
 Where is it located?
 (Always on the side away from the light.)
 What makes a shadow?
 (Anything that light can’t go through.)
 Now have the children place the dowel upright in the center of the page.
 Lower and raise the flashlight to see how the shadow of the dowel changes when the sun is lower or higher in the sky.
 Have the children take turns moving the flashlight while watching the shadow of the dowel change length and direction.
 When is it long?
 When is it short?

 For older students: In the northern hemisphere, the sun makes an arc in the sky that is always a little to the south of us.
 It is never directly overhead for those living above the Tropic of Cancer.
 You may wish to look at a globe to see this latitude line and compare it to where you live.
 Repeat above procedure, moving the light from east to west, but hold the flashlight a little to the south of the dowel.
 What happens to the shadow now?
 (It moves in an arc from west to east but stays in the northern part of the compass rose.)

-Materials: for each group: a flashlight, Shadow Direction page, wooden dowel (1” diameter x 3” long), small plastic figures (e.g. dinosaurs, farm animals).
+Materials: for each group: a flashlight, large cardboard box, Shadow Direction page, wooden dowel (1” diameter x 3” long), small plastic figures (e.g. dinosaurs, farm animals).

 DIRECT IS HOTTER (Grades 3-6)